W. E. B. Du Bois Boyhood Homesite: History

 By the early 19th century, the "Black Burghardts" had settled in the Egremont Plain area a few miles outside the center of Great Barrington.
-After being abandoned by Du Bois' father, his mother moved with her infant son to the house of her parents, Othello Burghardt and his wife.
+After being abandoned by Du Bois's father, his mother moved with her infant son to the house of her parents, Othello Burghardt and his wife.
 In his 1928 article, "The House of the Black Burghardts", Du Bois described the house as "a delectable place — simple, square and low, with the great room of the fireplace, the flagged kitchen, half a step below, and the lower woodshed beyond.
 Steep strong stairs led to Sleep, while without was a brook, a well and a mighty elm."

 When Du Bois was five years old, his grandfather died, and his widowed grandmother was forced to sell their house to settle debts.
-Du Bois' mother moved the family into Great Barrington, where she struggled to support her son.
+Du Bois's mother moved the family into Great Barrington, where she struggled to support her son.
 A gifted student, Du Bois attended Fisk University on scholarship and with funds raised by members of his First Congregational Church in town.
 He completed a second bachelor's degree at Harvard, as well as graduate work there and in Berlin, becoming the first African American to earn a doctorate at Harvard.
 He embarked on a distinguished career.

-Du Bois' birthplace was torn down around 1900.
+Du Bois's birthplace was torn down around 1900.
 Over the next decades, Du Bois periodically returned to Great Barrington.
 His two children were born there (in the homes of maternal relatives).
-His son Burghardt (1897-1899) died as an infant, and he was buried in the local Mahaimea Cemetery.
+His son Burghardt (1897–1899) died as an infant, and he was buried in the local Mahaimea Cemetery.
 Du Bois also had his wife Nina (d.
 1950) buried there.
 In 1906, after the Atlanta Race Riot, Du Bois sent his family (including his daughter Yolande, born 1890) to Great Barrington from where he was working at Atlanta University.

 Du Bois expressed interest in purchasing his grandfather's property on a visit to Great Barrington in 1925.
 Three years later the brothers Joel and Arthur Spingarn, both civil rights activists involved in the NAACP, raised funds and purchased the old Burghardt homestead as a gift to Du Bois for his sixtieth birthday.
 Du Bois had plans to develop the property as a middle-class summer retreat.
 But his financial difficulties and move in 1934 from New York City to Atlanta made it too difficult to accomplish that.
 Du Bois finally sold the property to a neighbor in 1954, who had the house (by then dilapidated) torn down.